Internet of things

 Stream processing technology is increasingly prevalent because it provides superior solutions for many established use cases, such as data analytics, ETL, and transactional applications.
 It also enables novel applications, software architectures, and business opportunities.
 With traditional data infrastructures, data and data processing have been omnipresent in businesses for many decades.

-Over the years, the collection and usage of data have grown consistently, and companies have designed and built infrastructures to manage that data.
+Over the years, data collection and usage have grown consistently, and companies have designed and built infrastructures to manage that data.
 However, the traditional architecture that most businesses implement distinguishes two types of data processing: transactional processing and analytical processing.

 All this type of new device information enables valuable insights into what is happening on our planet, offering the ability to make accurate and quick decisions.
 However, analytics and data handling are challenging.
 Everything is now distributed to the edge, and new ways of handling data are emerging.